 One of the biggest design decisions in a kitchen remodel is choosing your countertops.
 Quartz, granite, marble, quartzite – the choices can be overwhelming.
 As part of that decision, you need to consider the care and maintenance involved.
-We opted for honed quartzite countertops as part of our kitchen remodel, because I loved the look and quartzite is also very durable.
-Although one thing I discovered in this process, is that all sealers aren’t created equally.
-When it comes to sealing out stains, oils and water marks, it took some work to find the best sealer for quartzite countertops.
-This post contains some affiliate links.
+We opted for honed quartzite countertops as part of our kitchen remodel, because I loved the look of natural stone and quartzite is also very durable.
+Given that quartzite is kind of the new kid on the block, I had a lot of questions about maintenance and care.

 Our fabricator said that since the counters were honed, they may need to be sealed multiple times, and I had them seal the counters twice after installing them (as we were getting water marks after they were initially installed, and he told me to call if we had that issue).
 Despite repeated sealing by our fabricator (and myself with the sealer they recommended), we still were having issues.